JabberSPAM/resources/prosody/firewall-custom.md

 ### Built-in custom chains

 The built-in rules expose a number of extension points where you can add additional rules to classify traffic or override default behaviour.
 All these chains end with the '_custom' suffix.
-Chains that do not end with '_custom' should **not** be modified.
+The base ruleset also defines a number of internal chains that do not end with '_custom' - these should **not** be modified by custom rulesets.

+For more details about rule chains, check the [mod_firewall documentation](https://modules.prosody.im/mod_firewall#chains).

 #### user/spam_check_custom